SocietyForArtisticResearch/rc-pandoc-help/03-tools.md

 ## Text Tool

+A video tutorial about the text tool is found [here](https://www.researchcatalogue.net/view/273532/273533/0/937 "link to video tutorials")

 The text tool is designed for quickly adding text.

 It has two states: when it is in *active state* you can change the